 SpringBoard, an official blogger for the 2017 National Genealogical Society (NGS) Family History Conference, is pleased to offer a review of this BCG Skillbuilding lecture, presented 12 May 2017.

-Reviewed by Mary O’Brien Vidlak, CG
+By Mary O’Brien Vidlak, CG®

 Many genealogists are good at collecting “bunches of information” to answer a research question but then struggle to organize and assemble the material to know whether or not a feasible conclusion has been reached.
 Tom Jones’s BCG Skillbuilding lecture “Converting a Bunch of Information into a Credible Conclusion” focuses on a strategy to assemble this collected information to understand whether you have a viable conclusion or not.
 If you have a conclusion, you will then be able to see what that conclusion is.

 The presentation introduced the term assemblage, which is defined as “a grouping of evidence items giving tentative answers to a genealogical research question.”
 Although this is a new word in the genealogical world, it describes something genealogists have been doing for decades.